dokku/dokku-clickhouse/README.md

 ## Commands

 ```
 clickhouse:app-links <app>                         # list all clickhouse service links for a given app
 clickhouse:connect <service>                       # connect to the service via the clickhouse connection tool
 clickhouse:create <service> [--create-flags...]    # create a clickhouse service
 clickhouse:destroy <service> [-f|--force]          # delete the clickhouse service/data/container if there are no links left
 clickhouse:enter <service>                         # enter or run a command in a running clickhouse service container
 clickhouse:exists <service>                        # check if the clickhouse service exists
 clickhouse:expose <service> <ports...>             # expose a clickhouse service on custom host:port if provided (random port on the 0.0.0.0 interface if otherwise unspecified)
 clickhouse:info <service> [--single-info-flag]     # print the service information
 clickhouse:link <service> <app> [--link-flags...]  # link the clickhouse service to the app
 clickhouse:linked <service> <app>                  # check if the clickhouse service is linked to an app
 clickhouse:links <service>                         # list all apps linked to the clickhouse service
 clickhouse:list                                    # list all clickhouse services
-clickhouse:logs <service> [-t|--tail]             # print the most recent log(s) for this service
+clickhouse:logs <service> [-t|--tail] <tail-num-optional> # print the most recent log(s) for this service
 clickhouse:promote <service> <app>                 # promote service <service> as CLICKHOUSE_URL in <app>
 clickhouse:restart <service>                       # graceful shutdown and restart of the clickhouse service container
 clickhouse:start <service>                         # start a previously stopped clickhouse service
 clickhouse:stop <service>                          # stop a running clickhouse service
 clickhouse:unexpose <service>                      # unexpose a previously exposed clickhouse service
 clickhouse:unlink <service> <app>                  # unlink the clickhouse service from the app
 clickhouse:upgrade <service> [--upgrade-flags...]  # upgrade service <service> to the specified versions
 ```

 ## Usage